Entities tutorial: Community reporting¶

 Update the value of the

-column (you may need to add it) for thestatus
+save_tocolumn (you may need to add it) for thestatusfield, putstatus

 Filter out problems with a status of

-to indicate that only problems with a status other than'addressed'
+choice_filtercolumn for the row of the question namedproblem, putstatus != 'addressed'to indicate that only problems with a status other than'addressed'should be included.

 Note